GSA-TTS/identity-site/README.md

 make run
 ```

-You can use the file `_config.dev.yml` to add configuration which should only apply for local development.
-By default, this includes:

-- Configuring SASS to not be minified while in development, to facilitate debugging.
-- Building only the English version of the site, to improve rebuild times.
-Since you will want to test the site in non-English locales, you can do so by un-commenting those locale slugs in your local configuration.
+Optionally, you can add a `_config.dev.yml` file to the root directory to list configuration which should only apply for local development.
+Any settings in this file will override an equivalent setting in the base Jekyll `_config.yml` configuration.
+For example, you may want to configure Sass `style` to `expanded` to debug the non-minified styles, or temporarily disable non-English locales to improve rebuild times.

 To develop locally in conjunction with [`identity-style-guide`](https://github.com/18F/identity-style-guide/), run the following commands: